ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ---

-This article describes an application that takes advantage of AWS serverless services to provide a static website and anonymously access controlled resources.
+This article describes an application that takes advantage of AWS serverless services to provide a static website and anonymously-access-controlled resources.
 To satisfy the static website hosting, we will use Route53, ACM, CloudFront, and S3.
 Https should be the standard so we will skip "S3 only" hosting.

 Our application will also have some super secret resources that will require our user to supply some form of identity.
 [Civic](https://www.civic.com/) is a third party secure identity ecosystem, that we can integrate for seamless anonymous (or non anonymous) user management.
 We can use this identity to uniquely control resource access, and customize the user's experience.
 Civic uses "Blockchain attestation-based access" instead of relying on username and password, allowing decentralized authorization.

 Lambda is a great option to run Civic's server side Javascript SDK, and will also satisfy our _serverless_ fascination.
 We can employee the [Serverless framework](https://serverless.com/) to spin up an API Gateway, and Lambda function for us.
 It'll also include a tool for specifying the same SSL certificate we used to secure our static site for our API.

 *Disclaimer:* You may incur some small charges to your AWS account depending on how you use the tech stack described in this article.
 Route53 may charge per Hosted Zone for example.
 AWS has explicit [billing details and documentation](https://docs.aws.amazon.com/account-billing/index.html#lang/en_us) that you can use to estimate the cost.
-Generally, serverless is the cheapest way to integrate compute and storage for beginner applications.
+Generally, serverless is the cheapest way to integrate compute and storage for small applications like this.

-# User Flow and Outline
+# Project Architecture

 ![missing pic: Civic Architecture](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_architecture.png)

-From the app's perspective, there are three general steps.
+From the user's perspective, there are three general steps.

 1. When the user navigates to the static site, Civic's SDK will download either a QR code, or a code for linking to their mobile app if it is a mobile browser.
 2. Once the user has scanned the QR code or used the deep link to open the Civic mobile app, Civic can return a signed JWT token unique to the app, user, and scope request.
-The token itself cannot be used to identity the user as it is essentially a signed UUID generated for every request.
+The token itself cannot be used to identity the user as it is essentially a signed UUID generated for every request and must be decoded on the backend.
 3. The client now sends this token to the app's API which will be able to exchange the token for the user's data.
-If it is an anonymous scope request, only the user id will be returned.
-The API backend must now use the user id to craft the resources sent back to the client.
+If it is an anonymous scope request, only the user ID will be returned by Civic.
+The API backend must now use the user ID to craft the resources sent back to the client.

 # Create static website with custom domain and SSL on AWS

 There are many ways to accomplish this, and many online resources to help you in this process.
-We will give an overview, but for more detailed instructions, follow AWS's [instructions for CloudFront static websites](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).
+I will give an overview, but for more detailed instructions, follow AWS's [instructions for CloudFront static websites](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).

-### Register a domain and set route53 as it's DNS
+### Register a domain and set Route53 as it's DNS

 If you did not get the domain through AWS, check out their [instructions for migrating DNS to Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-inactive.html).
 It essentially involves setting the name servers for your domain to AWS's name servers.
-That way, we can use route53 to quickly set up CNAME and alias records under that domain.
+That way, we can use route53 to quickly set up CNAME and ALIAS records under that domain.

 ### Request a certificate for your domain

 Here are AWS's [instructions for requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
 It's important that you add an additional sub-domain to the certificate, i.e. `api.yourdomain.com` or `*.yourdomain.com`.
-This is necessary for use, since wish to use sub-domains to differentiate between the static CloudFront frontend, and the API Gateway backend.
+This is necessary for us, since we wish to use sub-domains to differentiate between the static CloudFront frontend, and the API Gateway backend.
 Now we can use the same certificate for both resources.

    For this project, I'm using [https://color.tylerjohnhaden.com](https://color.tylerjohnhaden.com) for the website and [https://api.color.tylerjohnhaden.com](https://api.color.tylerjohnhaden.com) for the API endpoint.
+If this app is still up when you are reading this, you can see the demo by going to first link.

 ### Create an S3 bucket and upload initial static files

 Since CloudFront takes the longest to spin up, let us speed up the process by skipping any integration yet.
-Let us put at least an `index.html` in a public S3 bucket.
+We can put at least an `index.html` in a public S3 bucket.
 Here is an [intro to getting started with S3](https://docs.aws.amazon.com/quickstarts/latest/s3backup/welcome.html).
-We won't need to configure static website hosting because CloudFront will take care of that (the S3 built-in hosting does not support SSL for custom domains).
+We will not need to configure static website hosting because CloudFront will take care of that (the S3 built-in hosting does not support SSL for custom domains).

 ```html
 <!DOCTYPE html>